library-data-platform/ldp/doc/User_Guide.md

 In this example, `json_extract_path_text(data, 'status', 'name')` refers to the `name` field nested within the `status` field.

+It is strongly recommended to use the function `json_extract_path_text()` in particular because it is mostly compatible with both PostgreSQL and Redshift, the two database systems that are supported by LDP.
+PostgreSQL is a versatile and stable open source system, and Redshift offers fast queries on extremely large data.
+By using only functions that are compatible with both database systems, you can retain flexibility in the future to use either.

 3\.
 Relational attributes vs. JSON